-Epigenetics, as a field of biology that studies how gene expression is regulated without altering the underlying DNA sequence, is essential for understanding various biological processes, including aging, cellular differentiation, brain development and function, embryogenesis, and many others.
+Epigenetics, the study of how gene expression is regulated without changes to the DNA sequence, underlies a wide range of biological processes, including embryogenesis, cellular differentiation, tissue homeostasis, brain development and function, and ultimately aging.
+Despite major advances in the field, many fundamental principles of epigenetic regulation remain poorly understood.

 Who can apply: